orujahmadov/Language-Detection/README.md

 - To make prediction using the generated models, run the following command:

-python predictor.py   path/../model_name   path/../input_file.csv   path/../output_file.csv
+python predictor.py   path/../model_name   path/../input_file.csv   path/../output_file.csv {ann or lr or dt}

 path/../model_name.sav is path to load model from.

 path/../input_file.csv is path to save input file to make predictions for.

 path/../output_file.csv is path to save output results to.
+{ann or lr or dt} is model name selected